PlacePack

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool validates a size spec and returns an embeddable image URL, filename, Markdown, and HTML.
-It specifies the action and resource but does not differentiate from sibling tools like placepack_create_pack or placepack_list_presets.
+The description clearly states the tool's action: 'Validate one size spec and return an embeddable PlacePack image URL, filename, Markdown, and HTML.'
+It specifies the resource (image URL) and differentiates from siblings like placepack_create_pack and placepack_list_presets by focusing on generating a single URL with multiple output formats.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.